JollyCupcake/jollycupcake/README.md

 ## Hi, I'm Evgeniia
 ### About me

 I'm a QA engineer with a strong command of both manual and automated testing.
-I'm a quick learner and always eager to master new skills and technologies.
+I'm a quick learner and a good listener.
 I worked in international companies for over 6 years so my soft skills are on point, just as my English.
 I am also quite fun to be around.